The Tap Dance Kid: Act II

-Willie dreams a wonderful dream starring his grandfather, wherein the following day, Willie auditions for the show.
-The bug of finally being on a stage propels Willie into a fantasy in which he is surrounded by all of Willie's idols, the great dancers Fred Astaire, Bojangles, Gene Kelly, The Nicholas Brothers, Dipsey and Daddy Bates.
+Willie has a wonderful dream starring his grandfather, in which Willie auditions for the show the following day.
+The theater bug and the chance at last to be onstage propel Willie into a fantasy in which he is surrounded by all of his idols, the dancers Fred Astaire, Bill "Bojangles" Robinson, Gene Kelly, The Nicholas Brothers, Dipsey, and Daddy Bates.
 They dance with him in his dream ("Dance If It Makes You Happy").

 Willie auditions the next day and receives the part.
 Without celebration, Ginnie takes him and Emma to Dipsey and Carole's house to wait for William and prepare for his reaction to the news.
 William arrives, and when Ginnie tells him the news, he is outraged.
 The family is speechless and nervously cowers in front of William before Emma stands up to him.
 Her speech, coupling the courtroom savvy of a seasoned professional with the vulnerability of a hurt child, is a powerful indictment against William for alienation of affection and loss of aid to dependent children.
 Ginnie tells William that things cannot continue this way.
-She demands that she should be just as in charge of the family as he is.
-William explodes and in a frightening display, pours out his deep-rooted anguish and self-hatred to the family ("William's Song").
+She demands to have authority equal to his, in their family.
+William explodes and, in a frightening display, pours out his deep-rooted anguish and self-hatred to the family ("William's Song").

 Later, alone in front of Dipsey's building, William waits, not knowing what will happen.
 Emma joins him, and she and her father finally reach an understanding.
 Willie arrives and tells William that he is not taking the part in the show but still longs to be a dancer.
 Ginnie appears, followed by Dipsey, and they both make peace with William.
-They all compromise a little, but they will still remain together as a family ("Class Act [Finale]").
+They all compromise a little, but they will remain together as a family ("Class Act [Finale]").